-We will try, wherever possible, to procure all our goods and services through our standard purchase terms which impose contractual obligations on suppliers to comply with modern slavery principles, and with all relevant laws.
-The standard terms of purchase have also been updated to impose an obligation on our suppliers to comply with the Supplier Code of Conduct.
-We intend to extend this to all our operating businesses.
-We will be considering how best to achieve this during 2019.
+We try, wherever possible, to procure all our goods and services through our standard purchase terms which impose contractual obligations on suppliers to comply with modern slavery principles, and with all relevant laws.

 Managing and Measuring Effectiveness

-We will develop ways of measuring our effectiveness once we have established a uniform system (as far as it is appropriate to do so) for the sourcing of goods and services.
+We continue to try and develop ways of measuring our effectiveness once we have established a uniform system (as far as it is appropriate to do so) for the sourcing of goods and services.

 The Breedon Group will review, update and publish this Modern Slavery and Human Trafficking Statement annually.

-Approved by and signed for and on behalf of the Board of Directors of Breedon Group plc
+Approved on 9 March 2021 by the Board of Directors of Breedon Group plc and signed for and on behalf of the Board.